 Espoo was also the first city to join the Finnish Society’s Commitment to Sustainable Development.
 Its objective is to make Finland a wellbeing place that guarantees nature’s carrying capacity and is globally responsible.
 The city of Espoo has committed to being a forerunner of sustainability.
 All the city’s operators are encouraged to join this commitment.

 Visit Espoo has joined in with its own commitment.
-Visit Espoo is responsible for organising all the receptions granted to the international scientific congresses of the city of Espoo.
+Visit Espoo is responsible for organizing all the receptions granted to the international scientific congresses of the city of Espoo.
 At such events, we have committed to serving locally produced food and vegetarian food, especially seasonal vegetables and fish from the local waters.
 We do not serve red meat.
 Simultaneously, we have committed to reducing food waste.
-Read our commitment at sitoumus2050.fi.